ElementsProject/wordpress-lightning-publisher/README.md

 2. Install and enable the plugin on your WordPress installation.

-3. Under the WordPress administration panel, go to `Settings -> Lightning Paywall` to configure your Lightning Strike server URL and API token.
+3. Under the WordPress administration panel, go to `Settings -> Lightning Paywall` to configure your Lightning Charge server URL and API token.

 ### Usage